George Rogers Clark: Illinois campaign

 In 1777, the Revolutionary War intensified in Kentucky.
 Lieutenant-governor Henry Hamilton, based at Fort Detroit, provided weapons to his Indian allies, supporting their raids on settlers in hope of reclaiming their lands.
 The Continental Army could spare no men for an invasion in the northwest or for the defense of Kentucky, which was left entirely to the local population.
 Clark spent several months defending settlements against the Indian raiders as a leader in the Kentucky County militia, while developing his plan for a long-distance strike against the British.
 His strategy involved seizing British outposts north of the Ohio River to destroy British influence among their Indian allies.

-In December 1777, Clark presented his plan to Virginia's Governor Patrick Henry, and he asked for permission to lead a secret expedition to capture the British-held villages at Kaskaskia, Cahokia, and Vincennes in the Illinois country.
+In December 1777, Clark presented his plan to Virginia's Governor Patrick Henry, and he asked for permission to lead a secret expedition to capture the British-held villages at Kaskaskia, Cahokia, and Vincennes in the Illinois Country.
 Governor Henry commissioned him as a lieutenant colonel in the Illinois Regiment of the Virginia State Forces and authorized him to raise troops for the expedition.
 The unit originally was raised as a special Virginia militia regiment for defense of the Western Department.
 Clark and his officers recruited volunteers from Pennsylvania, Virginia, and North Carolina.
 Clark arrived at Redstone, a settlement on the Monongahela River south of Fort Pitt on February 1, where he made preparations for the expedition over the next several months.
 The men gathered at Redstone and the regiment departed from there on May 12, proceeding on boats down the Monongahela to Fort Pitt to take on supplies and then down the Ohio to Fort Henry and on to Fort Randolph at the mouth of the Kanawha.
-They reached the Falls of the Ohio in early June where they spent about a month along the Ohio River preparing for their secret mission.
+They reached the Falls of the Ohio on May 27 where they spent about a month along the Ohio River preparing for their secret mission.
+The settlement they left behind at Corn Island led to the founding of Louisville, Kentucky, for which Clark came to be credited.